grf5/afm-datacenter-firewall-lab-guide/docs/lab4/step05.rst

-WORKFLOW 1: Creating a Backup Schedule
+Workflow 1: Creating a Backup Schedule
 --------------------------------------

 BIG-IQ is capable of centrally backing up and restoring all the BIG-IP